Doctor Doom: 1980s and 1990s

-After his debut, Doctor Doom remained a key villain in Fantastic Four throughout the 1980s, appearing in titles as Punisher, The Spectacular Spider-Man, and Excalibur.
-During Steven Englehart's run on Fantastic Four, Doom was exiled by his heir, Kristoff, but this storyline was left unresolved when Englehart departed.
-Walt Simonson's Fantastic Four #350 controversially revealed that the Doom seen during Englehart's arc was a robotic imposter, with the real Doom returning in new armor to reclaim Latveria.
-Simonson's retcon suggested the last true appearance of Doom was in the "Battle of the Baxter Building," but later writers often disregarded his interpretations, leading to further revisions of Doom's character and history.
+Walt Simonson's Fantastic Four #350 (March 1991) controversially revealed that the Doom seen during Englehart's arc was a robotic imposter, with the real Doom returning in new armor to reclaim Latveria.
+Simonson's retcon suggested the last true appearance of Doom was in the "Battle of the Baxter Building", but later writers often disregarded his interpretations, leading to further revisions of Doom's character and history.